WillFlame14/rs-docs/docs/variants/pink.md

 ### Good Touch Play Order
 - Cards clued with a playable rank should play from **right to left**.
+	- This is different from the typical playable rank order, which is left to right.

 ### Pink Promise
 - The card that "performs" the referential action is promised to match the rank clued.
 This is **not necessarily** the same as the *Focus*.
-- For example, this is the previously unclued card immediately to the left to the discarded card in the case of a *Referential Discard Clue*, and the rightmost card in the case of a lock.
-None of the other clued cards are promised to be any rank.
+- For example, this is the previously-unclued card immediately to the left to the target in the case of a *Referential Discard Clue*, and the rightmost previously-unclued card in the case of a *Lock Clue*.
+- None of the other clued cards are promised to be any rank.

 <figure>
     <img src={useBaseUrl('/img/pink-promise.png')} alt="Alice's slot 2 is previously clued.
 Bob clues 2 to Alice, touching slots 1 and 3." width="50%"/>